 Knitty By Nature is a four-day retreat where knitters of all stages and abilities are invited to come stitch together.
-The focus of this retreat will be on knitting and crocheting, but all creative outlets are welcome!
+The focus of this retreat will be on knitting, crocheting and needlework, but all creative outlets are welcome!

 Questions?
 We’re happy to help!
 Contact us at 1.800.460.4401 ext.
 246 or email@example.com.